D1noD3v/Bash-menu-manager/README.md

 DISCLAIMER: This piece of software may be licensed under CC BY-NC 4.0 but using this software in order to complete the DVA249 Case assignment will count as plagiarism and you may get a failing grade.

-Bash Menu Manager © 2025 by Dino Brankovic & Simon Malmström is licensed under CC BY-NC 4.0
+Linux Menu Manager © 2025 by Dino Brankovic & Simon Malmström is licensed under CC BY-NC 4.0